 Our name reflects our purpose – The Forest Resource Improvement Association of Alberta (FRIAA).
-We are working to improve the forest resource of Alberta.
 In 1997, FRIAA was created and tasked with collecting and administering industry funds in order to enhance Alberta’s forest resources.
-Historically, stumpage fees were collected by Government as general revenue.
+Historically, stumpage fees were collected by the Government of Alberta as general revenue.
 FRIAA was created to oversee the Forest Resource Improvement Program (FRIP) funds, designed to ensure that a portion of stumpage fees was put to directly enhance the forest resource for the benefit of all Albertans.

 Over the years, FRIAA has evolved to offer funding through a variety of programs – each designed to serve a different need, from dealing with mountain pine beetle to helping communities better prepare for wildfires.